nschaetti/pyInstaBot/README.md

 Their is two required sections :
 * Database : contains the information to connect to the MySQL database (host, username, password, database)
-* Twitter : contains the information for the Twitter API (auth and access tokens)
+* Instagram : contains the information for the Twitter API (auth and access tokens)

 ## Command line